-When you search for counselling courses online, you're likely to also come across online training to become a therapist.
+When you search for online counselling courses, you're likely to also find online training to become a therapist.
 This naturally raises the question of the differences between the two.
 The most pertinent question is - are they, in fact, the same thing?

 The truth is that both counselling and therapy support good mental health in their own ways, so before you invest in either therapy or online counselling courses, it pays to know the differences to ensure you're entering the most suitable field.
 That's something you'll find out more about by reading on.

-Well, the answer is a little complicated, as the lines between the two disciplines can be a little blurred at times.
-An Advanced Counselling Certificate will prepare you for a very specific career counselling people, whereas to fulfil a therapy position, your training needs to focus on different aspects of mental and emotional support.
+Well, the answer is a little complicated, as the lines between the two disciplines can sometimes be a little blurred.
+An Advanced Counselling Course will prepare you for a very specific career counselling people, whereas to fulfil a therapy position, your training needs to focus on different aspects of mental and emotional support.

 So, to avoid any more confusion, we now look at the two in isolation.

 When someone visits a counsellor, they don't get a complete psychological evaluation because a counsellor focuses very much on the present, and works to find solutions to current life roadblocks.
 A career change into counselling simply doesn't delve deep into your family's past.

 Studying for your counselling career will become a part of your personal development and will arm you with the skills and knowledge you need to perform the role, which includes: